KlapkovGV/advanced-algorithms/notes/readme.md

 Concept: Which method is most commonly used to solve complex optimization problems?
 - Dynamic Programming is the standard approach for finding the best possible solution in scenarious with overlapping subproblems.

+Concept: principles of dynamic programming

+Dynamic Programming is a method for solving complex problems by breaking them down into simpler subproblems.
+- statement 1: DP avoids re-solving subproblemsby storing their results in a table (memoization);
+- statement 2: DP algorithms often trade memory space to gain significant time efficiency;
+- statement 3: decisions are made at each step to reach the optimal solution.

 **Challenge: The Knapsack problem**